Graphic drawing and image conversion.

 IconEdit provides extensive graphic drawing facilities for easy creation and editing of symbols.

-The toolbox for symbols and characters provides various tools:
+The toolbox for edit symbols and characters provides various tools:

 - lines, figures, and shapes.